stanleywuu/swuthoughts/pages/blogs/build-vs-time-part2/item.md

 - "Resume Tracking"
 - "End Tracking"

-So the implementation had to do these four things, nothing too fancy Ask myself what I am working on before I start tracking time.

-Built up a string of array to log the current session.
+For each of the commands,our implementation has to perform the following
+- Track status of the timer
+- Update time spent in each tab
+- Keep logs updated for diagnostics
+- Update the status item

+Each of the four commands corresponds to its own command
+- startTracker()
+- pauseTracker()
+- resumeTracker()
+- stopTracker()

+## startTracker
+1. Ask user what a they are going to work on
+2. Log start
+3. Start the timer

 ```javascript
    async startTracker(){